Zhou Guanyu portrait

 Difficulties continued in 2020, with a pandemic-ridden season disrupting Zhou’s upward trajectory.
 Despite capturing pole position for the first race of the season in Bahrain, a technical issue during a mandatory pitstop prevented him from taking his first win.
 Instead, Zhou had to wait until Sochi to greet the chequered flag in first place, eventually ending the season sixth in the drivers’ standings.

-Fortunately a strong campaign in 2021 helped him toward a full-time seat in F1, winning the first feature race of the season in Bahrain followed by a sprint race win at Monza.
+A strong campaign during his third F2 season in 2021 helped him toward a full-time seat in F1: he won the first feature race of the season in Bahrain followed by a sprint race win at Monza.
 Despite his best efforts, Zhou was unable to close the gap to eventual champion Oscar Piastri but was nevertheless offered a seat next to Valtteri Bottas at Alfa Romeo for the 2023 F1 season.

 F1 rookie season